 theAsianparent sat with Ms Khaw Xin Tian, co-founder of EggChill last week and learnt so much about something we’ve never really heard about in Singapore.
 What is social egg freezing?
 Can we do it in Singapore?
 How can a woman get it done?
 How much does it cost?
 Is it safe?

 An interesting concept that is not widely spoken about, take sneak peek on what it all entails.

 Watch the video here:

 #1 What is social egg freezing?

 - Women choose to freeze their eggs either or medical or social reasons.
-Social egg freezing is carried out when women want or need to delay childbearing in order to pursue educational, career , other personal goals or simply have not found Mr Right
+The process is carried out when women want or need to delay childbearing in order to pursue an educational career, other personal goals or simply have not found Mr Right

 #2 Singapore and egg freezing

 - Women in Singapore are allowed to perform egg freezing only if there is a medical reason ( eg. If they need to undergo chemotherapy or radiotherapy for cancer which could damage their eggs

 - A bioethics legal research in Singapore’s findings of egg freezing in Singapore.